ChristsMirror777/ChristsDomain/README.md

 Because of this we believe there is no meaningful difference between The Believer and God.
 The Father is The Spirit, The Spirit is in Christ and us, and we are one with Christ as Christ is one with The Father.
 So just as He is One with The Father, We are one with The Father.
 "I and my Father are One."
 Why is it blasphemy to mirror Christ?

-This group maintains the belief that many "heretical" teachings are completely supported by The Bible, and we have no intention of rejecting The Truth Which is Christ.
+This group maintains the belief that some "heretical" teachings are completely supported by The Bible, and we have no intention of rejecting The Truth Which is Christ.

 A core principal of this group is the liberation from the mental strongholds of religion, to the realization of The Truth through Scripture.
-And overcoming the snare of favoring language over understanding, which language cannot fully convey.
+And overcoming the snare of language over understanding, which language cannot fully convey.

 ## 2 Corinthians 3:6
 6 He has made us competent as ministers of a new covenant—not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.